What is Employment?

 Employment Categories for F-1 Students:

-F-1 students are eligible to work (in accordance with immigration regulations) on campus for a total of 20 hours per week while school is in session.
+F-1 students are eligible to work in accordance with Department Homeland Security on campus for a total of 20 hours per week while school is in session.
 When school is not in session during winter and summer breaks, students can work more than 20 hours per week provided that they are registered for the next required semester.

 Curricular Practical Training (CPT)

 F-1 students may participate in a training program, which is a required and integral part of the established curriculum.
 This might include internships or alternate work/study.
 Students must fill out an application and get a notation on the form I-20 authorizing employment and signed by a Designated School Official (DSO) at the International Student Services (ISS) office prior to any employment.
 Learn more about Curricular Practical Training.

 Students participating in short-term internships or employment with recognized international organizations, such as the World Bank or the Inter-American Development Bank, are eligible to apply for work permission from Department of Homeland Security.
 Please see an International Student Advisor for more information.